-Use the fingertip cutout at the bottom of the phone to lift and remove the battery cover.
+Use the fingertip cutout at the bottom of the phone to lift and remove the back cover.

-Align the battery contacts with the phone terminals at the top of the battery compartment.
-Gently push down on the battery until it clicks into place.
-Place the battery cover over the battery compartment and press it downward until it clicks into place.
+- Align the battery contacts with the phone terminals at the top of the battery compartment. - Gently push down on the battery until it clicks into place. - Place the back cover over the battery compartment and press it downward until it clicks into place.